I’ve got a dish that will warm you from the inside out – Chicken Piccata Risotto with Crispy Capers!

 - 1/4 cup capers, drained and patted dry very well

 - Meanwhile, heat remaining 2 Tablespoons extra virgin olive oil in a large skillet over medium-high heat.
-Add capers then sauté until slightly opened, brown, and crispy, 2-3 minutes.
+Add capers then sauté until slightly opened, golden brown, and crispy, 2-3 minutes.
 Transfer with a slotted spoon to a paper towel-lined plate to drain.
-Season chicken breasts on both sides with salt and pepper then saute in caper-infused olive oil for 3-4 minutes on both sides.
+Season chicken breasts on both sides with salt and pepper then saute in caper-infused oil for 3-4 minutes on each side.
 When chicken has 1 minute left to saute, squeeze second lemon half over chicken.
 Plate risotto then top with chicken and sprinkle crispy capers on top.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.